Choosing Your Test

 Testing drugs in for a shorter period of detection is required, Cansford recommend oral fluid testing.
 Testing oral fluid has the additional benefit of providing an accurate toxicology profile at the time of test.

-By doing our steroid hair testing here in the UK mainland, we can reduce the turnaround time for written results to three days.
+By doing our steroid hair testing here on the UK mainland, we can reduce the turnaround time for written results to three days.
+Extremely difficult to cheat, we use sensitive LC-MS/MS techniques (Liquid Chromatography with Mass Spectrometry) to build a month-by-month picture of substance use.

 DNA